Andiministrator/aGTM/README.md

      ,gtmServices: 'Google Tag Manager' // The services(s) that must be agreed to in order to activate the GTM (comma-separated), e.g. 'Google Tag Manager'
-     ,gtmVendors: 'Google Inc' // The vendor(s) that must be agreed to in order to activate the GTM (comma-separated) ,gdl: 'dataLayer' // Name of GTM dataLayer
-     ,env: '' // Environment string (leave it blank you you don't know, what it is) ,dlStateEvents: true // Fire GTM dataLayer Events for DOMloaded and PAGEready ,useListener: false // Use an event listener to check the consent (true).
+     ,gtmVendors: 'Google Inc' // The vendor(s) that must be agreed to in order to activate the GTM (comma-separated) ,gdl: 'dataLayer' // Name of GTM dataLayer ,dlStateEvents: true // Fire GTM dataLayer Events for DOMloaded and PAGEready ,useListener: false // Use an event listener to check the consent (true).
 If it is false, a timer will be used (default) to check the consent
      ,consent_events: 'cmpEvent,cmpUpdate' // string with consent events (comma-separated) for updating the consent (leave it blank you you don't know, what it is)